Over the past year, I have done several shoots for a history documentary.

 You also want to make sure they aren’t dragging or creating too much friction at any point.

 The three controls – slide, pan and tilt each has its own connection.
-They use ethernet cables that have plastic connectors with little tabs that lock into place.
+They use ethernet cables with plastic connectors and little tabs that lock into place.
 These can wear out after a while.

 The upside is that ethernet cables are relatively inexpensive to replace.
 Test out your cables and get some backups.

-One intriguing solution to this is the Kessler Time Lapse System, which mounts the motor, controller and power supply to the head so that it all moves in one tidier unit.
+One intriguing solution is the Kessler Time Lapse System, which mounts the motor, controller and power supply to the head so that it all moves in one tidier unit.

 Trouble with one of the Sliders